-Even moving beyond the pandemic, the industry getting most of the ink in the press, in regards to a potential labor shortage, is the service and hospitality industry.
+Even moving beyond the pandemic, the industry getting most of the ink in the press in regards to a labor shortage, is the service and hospitality industry.
 In particular, the restaurant industry.

 This doesn’t bode well for restaurants, as the U.S. Bureau of Labor Statistics says that there will be a 6% increase in demand for chefs and cooks in the coming decade.
 According to the Federal Reserve, other industries are feeling the pinch, too, particularly manufacturing and construction.

 Why are these workers not returning to their previous jobs?

-- Changes over the past year mean some workers left the industry for good.
+- Changes over the past few years means that some workers left the industry for good.
 Time away from work during lockdowns caused them to re-evaluate their priorities and they had enough time and support to train for a new career.

 - Employers are impatient to hire while the workforce isn’t moving as fast to accept the jobs.
-There are two different speeds at work, and some employers haven’t caught up to the fact that today’s employees want different benefits than they did before the pandemic.
+This is a workers’ labor market, and some employers haven’t caught up to the fact that today’s employees want different benefits than they did before the pandemic.

 - Bottlenecks in the supply chain have caused some businesses to face the strange problem of high demand, but an inability to meet it.
 They aren’t hiring because the supply chain can’t meet the demand yet.

-- Some workers are caught in limbo, trying to manage child or elderly care with some pandemic restrictions still in place, even if their workplace is going back to normal.
+- Some workers are caught in limbo, trying to manage child or elderly care.

 When there aren’t enough workers, businesses are forced to adjust how they operate by either over-working their current employees, or reducing their ability to serve customers.
 This may have negative long-term effects for workers in the long run.
 Businesses might adjust to operating with fewer workers, or expect too much of their current employees.